We support students as they take hybrid and online classes with these resources, and more:

-- Sign up for our Institute for Online Learning to be held in summer 2020
+- Sign up for our Institute on Online Learning, which will be customized to your schedule this summer

-- Request a personal consultation with one of the Libraries’ experts
+- Request a personalized consultation with Libraries’ experts

-- Receive local tech support for Canvas and other software, or refer to the Canvas Instructor Guide
+- Receive tech support for Canvas and other software, or refer to the Canvas Instructor Guide

 Canvas Learning Management System is the primary platform that JMU Libraries and JMU IT support for online, blended, and distance learning.

 - To use JMU Canvas, start at canvas.jmu.edu and log in with your JMU eID and JMU Duo.